sonnyachten/HeNCler/README.md

 ```

 ### Directories
-Change your data and output directory in the `definitions.py` file if desired.
+Change your data and output directory in the definitions.py file if desired.

 ### Train

 Activate the conda environment `conda activate hencler`.

 The configuration is done using YAML files with [hydra](https://hydra.cc/).
 The default configuration is in the `conf` directory.
-You may edit the provided default_config.yaml file or write your own YAML files.
+The provided default_config.yaml gives the configuration of the reported experiments.

 To reproduce the reported experiments, simply choose a dataset (e.g. texas) and run the following command:
 ```R
 python run_experiment.py d_name=texas
 ```
-To change hyperparameters, create a different config file, or add arguments to your command:
+To change hyperparameters, you can create and add your own YAML files, or just add arguments to your command:
 ```R
 python run_experiment.py --config-name my_own_yaml_file
 python run_experiment.py d_name=chameleon num_cl=16 runs=1